louisquinn/louis_misr/README.md

     --output_path=<path to dump the output>
 ```

-You can set the `--do_registration` argument for image registration.
+You can set the `--do_registration` argument for image registration **but not recommended.. it is VERY slow and
+ untested.**

 **Make a symlink from your preprocessed dataset to the module's data folder**
 ```bash